joseavr/cheat-sheets/Rust/Rust Intro.md

    free(x)
 }
 ```

-- Dangling Pointer: Trying to use a pointer outside of scope
+*Note: Dangling Pointer is when trying to use a pointer outside of scope*

 # How Rust Fix These Issues
 - Rust forces safe programs via **Type** system